syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 # Customization in WinUI Segmented Control

-The WinUI Segmented control provides options to customize the background, text color, selection style, and much more.
+The WinUI Segmented control allows you to customize the background, text color, selection style, and much more.

 ## BorderThickness

-The Segmented control border thickness can be customized using `BorderThickness` property.
+The Segmented control border thickness can be customized using the `BorderThickness` property.

 N> The default value is 1.